kubernetes/website/content/en/docs/concepts/workloads/controllers/cron-jobs.md

 It is important to note that if the `startingDeadlineSeconds` field is set (not `nil`), the controller counts how many missed jobs occurred from the value of `startingDeadlineSeconds` until now rather than from the last scheduled time until now.
 For example, if `startingDeadlineSeconds` is `200`, the controller counts how many missed jobs occurred in the last 200 seconds.

-A CronJob will be counted as missed if it failed to be created at its scheduled time.
+A CronJob is counted as missed if it has failed to be created at its scheduled time.
 For example, If `concurrencyPolicy` is set to `Forbid` and a CronJob was attempted to be scheduled when there was a previous schedule still running, then it would count as missed.

 For example, suppose a cron job is set to start at exactly `08:30:00` and its `startingDeadlineSeconds` is set to 10, if the CronJob controller happens to